Turing test: Versions

-Standard interpretation

 The standard interpretation is not included in the original paper, but is both accepted and debated.

 Common understanding has it that the purpose of the Turing test is not specifically to determine whether a computer is able to fool an interrogator into believing that it is a human, but rather whether a computer could imitate a human.
-While there is some dispute whether this interpretation was intended by Turing, Sterrett believes that it was and thus conflates the second version with this one, while others, such as Traiger, do not – this has nevertheless led to what can be viewed as the "standard interpretation."
+While there is some dispute whether this interpretation was intended by Turing, Sterrett believes that it was and thus conflates the second version with this one, while others, such as Traiger, do not – this has nevertheless led to what can be viewed as the "standard interpretation".
 In this version, player A is a computer and player B a person of either sex.
 The role of the interrogator is not to determine which is male and which is female, but which is a computer and which is a human.
 The fundamental issue with the standard interpretation is that the interrogator cannot differentiate which responder is human, and which is machine.
 There are issues about duration, but the standard interpretation generally considers this limitation as something that should be reasonable.